 That time of year in which we attempt to find the best winter coat in existence has not fully left us yet.
 And we're still comparing it to Cuffing Season.

 Cuffing Season is a phenomenon of contemporary companionship in which we seek a semi-permanent mate for a winter of getting offended when they evidently CBA with you coming over and – if it’s of audible distance – running both taps before you go to the toilet.
 The predecessor of Cuffing Season is usually Hot Girl Summer - full of sun, sex with multiple partners, and suspicions you ignored because you were having too much fun having sex with multiple partners.
 This year, however, it may have been more of a Lukewarm Girl Summer – coronavirus is not a good wingman.

-While you probably spent Hot Girl Summer flitting between various Hunza G and Eres bikinis, Cuffing Season - to which Coat Season is the sartorial equivalent - requires commitment to one and one coat only.
-This is exactly the respite you need after the confusion of transeasonal dressing.
-Misery, after all, is your suede Manolo Blahnik Maysales being rained on after that weather app LITERALLY TOLD YOU it was going to be dry all day.
-(Much like how Hot Girl Summer immediately becomes unappealing once none of your suitors raise you to an actual date and loneliness sets in.)
+While you might normally spend Hot Girl Summer flitting between various bikinis, Cuffing Season – to which Coat Season is the sartorial equivalent – requires commitment to one and one coat only.
+This is exactly the emotional respite you need after the confusion of trans-seasonal dressing.
+After all, there's nothing worse than being betrayed by the weather forecast and left a shivering mess – especially when the overwhelming uncertainty of COVID-19 has made you needier than ever before.

-Listen, we’re not insisting that love is dead and participation in cuffing season is futile but please start celebrating coat season: the Saks Potts you found on Vestiaire Collective will never ghost you.
+Listen, we’re not insisting that love is dead and that participation in cuffing season is futile, but please start celebrating coat season: a Max Mara camel coat will never ghost you.